w3f/polkadot-wiki/docs/learn/learn-guides-accounts.md

 ## Account Address Format

-An account created on the relay chain can also be used on multiple chains in the ecosystem.
+An account created on the Polkadot Hub can also be used on multiple chains in the ecosystem.
 More specifically, the account of a chain that uses the `*25519` account address format (the latest list can be accessed on the
 [ss58 registry repository](https://github.com/paritytech/ss58-registry/blob/main/ss58-registry.json))